rbergenl/_Alpha/docs/BUSINESS.md

 # Business

+## Initial Ownership

-## Emailaddress
+### Emailaddress
 You need an email address to be able to create accounts for needed third party services.
 After deciding on a name and buying the domain, the email can be forwarded to this free and initial email address without being visible to others.
 - Go to Google and create a new [account](https://accounts.google.com/signup) using the chosen name.
-    - Use your real name.
+    - Use the projectname as firstname and lastname.
 You can change this data when transfering the account later.
     - Use the chosen name for the email address (if needed suffix with a 1, 2, etc.).
-    - Use a password generator and save it in your personal and browser password manager.
+    - Use a password generator (LastPass) and save it in your personal and browser password manager.
-    - Verify with your real phonenumber.
+    - Leave phonenumber and alternate email address empty.
-    - Use your real date of birth and gender.
+    - Use 01-01-1970 as date of birth and gender *prefer not to say*.
-    - During Service Agreement, disable all services.
+    - During Service Agreement, choose *More options* and disable all services.
     - From the overview `myaccount.google.com`, remove your lastname for privacy reasons; and at *Personalisation* set the language to English.
-- Get an isolated business environment by loggin into Google Chrome: click on the top right profile icon and `add` new person.
+- Get an isolated business environment by opening Google Chrome browser: click on the top right profile icon and `add` new person.
+Login with the new Google Account and enable sync.
+Use this browser profile for all startup activities.

+### Company Names
+While working on the Startup you might come up with ideas for a Company Name, sometimes including a catchy Slogan.
+Store these in [Google Keep](https://keep.google.com/) with the tag `name`.

-## Password Manager
+### Password Manager
 All passwords for created accounts should be securely stored.
 An added benefit of using LastPass is an easy way to login to those accounts.
 - Go to Lastpass and create a new [account](https://www.lastpass.com/).
 - Signup with the project email.
-Also since your are logged into Google Chrome with the Google Account you can let Lastpass generate a password and have it stored in Chrome.
+Also since your are logged into Google Chrome with the Google Account you can let it generate a password and have it stored in Chrome.
 - Follow the instructions to install Lastpass as browser extension.
 - Then login to that extension (you can find the password in Chrome > Settings > Passwords).
-- Even though the LastPass Master Password is stored in the browser, still save it to your personal [Google Keep](https://keep.google.com).
+- Even though the LastPass Master Password is stored in the browser, still save it to your personal LastPass as a note or in [Google Keep](https://keep.google.com).
+- Then login to [Gmail](https://gmail.google.com) and logout then login again to let Lastpass store that username/password.

-## Accounts
+### Accounts
 For running and growing a startup you need different kind of tools for Business, Marketing, UX and Development.
 First open the user loggedin Chrome Browser and go to Bookmarks Manager > Import Bookmarks to import the `bookmarks.html` file.
 Then go to the following links to signup:
 - Developer:
     - Login with Google Account at [Gitlab](https://about.gitlab.com/).